Skip to main content Skip to secondary navigation

 Working with Buttons

-By default, buttons added to the WYSIWYG or Editor in the Text Area paragraph that are enclosed within the same paragraph tag (<p>) appear inline (on the same line).
+By default, buttons added to a text area that are enclosed within the same paragraph tag (<p>) appear inline (on the same line).
 Through editing the text source code directly, experienced editors can modify the button layout further.

 Inspecting and modifying Text Area source code